helm/helm-www/content/en/blog/2022-02-28-storing-charts-in-oci.md

 ## The Helm SDK

-The Helm SDK, which is useful for those building tools on top of Helm functionality, also includes that ability to work with registries programatically.
+The Helm SDK, which is useful for those building tools to integrate with Helm, also includes support to work with registries programatically.
 The following example illustrates pushing a chart to a registry:

 ```go
 package main